PeaceThompson24/The_Amortization_Formula-/README.md

+NAME: THOMPSON PEACE EMEM
+MATRIC NUMBER: 24/13829
+DEPARTMENT: COMPUTER SCIENCE

-0. Simple SDLC Explanation for My Loan Amortization Project
+1. Simple SDLC Explanation for My Loan Amortization Project
-1. REQUIREMENT ANALYSIS:This is where I tried to understand what the project is supposed to do.The goal is to create a Python program that calculates how much a person will pay every month when they borrow money from a bank.
+2. REQUIREMENT ANALYSIS:This is where I tried to understand what the project is supposed to do.The goal is to create a Python program that calculates how much a person will pay every month when they borrow money from a bank.
 I identified the main requirements:The user should enter the
 LOAN AMOUNT (principal),
 ANNUAL INTEREST RATE(%), and
 LOAN DURATION(years).The program should calculate the monthly payment using the amortization formula.It should show the final monthly payment clearly.